Warriors' Day Parade Explained

 History

-The parade council was formed in Toronto in 1921, extending the work of the Canadian National Exhibition which had been hosting military parades and demonstrations beginning in 1879.[6]
+The Warriors' Day parade council was formed in Toronto in 1921, extending the work of the CNE.
 The council desired a specific day to pay tribute to living veterans of the First World War.
-"Warriors' Day" was therefore declared; in early years, it was the first day of the Exhibition.[7]
+Council declared "Warriors' Day" and in the early years, it was the first day of the Exhibition.[10]

 In 1927, the Warriors' Day Parade coincided with the dedication of the Princes' Gates, attended by HRH Edward, Prince of Wales and his brother Prince George.
 The archway was built to commemorate 50 years of Canadian Confederation.
 The parade followed the Royal party along Lake Shore Boulevard through the new arch.
 The parade was then reviewed by the Princes.[13]

-In 2015, the parade commemorated veterans of Second World War.[9]
-In 2017, the parade commemorated the 100th anniversary of the Battle of Vimy Ridge and the 75th anniversary of the Dieppe Raid.[10]
-[11]
+In 2015, the parade commemorated veterans of World War II on the 70th anniversary of the end of the war.[15]
+In 2017, the parade commemorated the 100th anniversary of the Battle of Vimy Ridge and the 75th anniversary of the Dieppe Raid.[16]
+[17]

 External links